- high temperature – this means they feel hot to touch on their chest or back

 - loss or change to their sense of smell or taste – this means they've noticed they cannot smell or taste anything, or things smell or taste different to normal

-The actions you now need to take are:
+If your child receives a positive test, the actions you need to take are:

-- You must take your child and any siblings home
+- The child and any siblings must go home

 You can ask for a test: